 You need to pay customs fees in the following cases:

-Goods with a value of over 65 francs
+Value of over 65 francs

 Books with a value of 200 francs or more

 Note: VAT is calculated based on the value of the goods including shipping, customs and processing fees.
+Since 1 January 2019, all foreign mail-order companies generating over 100,000 francs in sales revenues from their shipments to Switzerland have been required to pay VAT.
+The shipments are then treated as domestic deliveries.

 Tobacco products and alcoholic drinks